Savannah sat a little slouched on the seat, one elbow resting on the side of the pink jeep.

 For a complete list of all the best hotels in Sedona, visit our partner Booking.com.

-Below are other recommended tours and Sedona attractions from our partners at Get Your Guide:
+Below are other recommended tours and Sedona attractions that are popular on Get Your Guide:

 More Travel Posts on Arizona